-The program modifications and capital expenditures that were presented for funding at the June 12, 2018, budget workshop and which received tentative Commission approval for inclusion in the budget, have been included.
-The Town Commission and dedicated staff have worked hard to develop this year's budget so that the Town can continue to provide extensive, quality services, amenities, and infrastructure that improve and beautify the Town, address safety, and provide financial stability to the Town's residents and property owners.
+The program modifications and capital expenditures that were presented for funding at the June 12, 2018, budget workshop; the July 10, 2018, Special Town Commission Meeting; and the September 12, 2018, First Budget Hearing; and which received tentative Commission approval have been included.
+The Town Commission and dedicated staff have worked hard to develop this year's budget so that the Town can continue to provide extensive quality services, amenities, and infrastructure that improve and beautify the Town, address safety, and provide financial stability to the Town's residents and property owners.

-I continue to express my gratitude for the commitment, energy and contribution the elected officials and staff members give to deliver a high level of service to the Surfside community.
+I continue to express my gratitude for the commitment, energy, and contribution the elected officials and staff members give to deliver a high level of service to the Surfside community.